aaronpk/draft-deshpande-secevent-http-multi-push/draft-deshpande-secevent-http-multi-push.md

       Figure 2: Example of SET Transmission with "moreAvailable"

 In the above example, the Transmitter is sending 2 SETs to the Receiver.
-The Tranmitter is also communicating to the reciver the outstanding SETs to be transmitted.
+The Tranmitter is also communicating to the receiver the outstanding SETs to be transmitted.

       {
         "sets": {},